- All golfers in their 20’s and 30’s are eligible to compete. Play with people your age!

 - City Tour tournaments do not require conforming grooves and do not ban anchored putters

 - Alcohol is permitted during play for players over 21.
 Players drink at their own risk and must act responsibly

 - Proper dress is required: no tank tops, t-shirts, denim shorts, short shorts, cut-offs, gym shorts or jeans are allowed.
 If dressed inappropriately, the course can refuse the right to let you play

 - Nextgengolf Media staff and third parties are allowed access to grounds for team and individual video and pictures.
 All content is the ownership of Nextgengolf.

-- New trophies and prizes will be awarded to Best Ball and Scramble teams in 2016
+- Prizes will be awarded to Best Ball and Scramble teams and pairs in 2018

 - No refunds will be issued once the payment deadline passes